joshglenn/react-native-wiki/Managing-Pull-Requests.md

 ## Bots

 As you review and work on pull requests, you might encounter comments left by a handful of GitHub bot accounts.
 These bots have been set up to aid in the pull request review process.

-### pull-bot

-This pull request linter bot performs basic sanity checks whenever a pull request is created.
-It might leave a comment on a pull request if it is unable to find a test plan or a changelog in the description, or if it notices that the pull request was not opened against the `master` branch.
-This bot uses [Danger](https://danger.systems), and its configuration can be found in the [`dangerfile.js`](https://github.com/facebook/react-native/blob/master/bots/dangerfile.js).

-### analysis-bot

-The code analysis bot collects feedback from tools such as Prettier, eslint, and Flow whenever a commit is added to a pull request.
-If any of these tools finds issues with the code, the bot will add these as inline review comments on the pull request.
-Its configuration can be found in the [`code-analysis-bot.js`](https://github.com/facebook/react-native/blob/master/scripts/circleci/code-analysis-bot.js) file.

-### facebook-github-bot

-The Facebook GitHub Bot is used across several open source projects at Facebook.
-In the case of React Native, you will most likely encounter it when it pushes a merge commit to master after a pull request is successfully imported to Facebook's internal source control.
-It will also let authors know if they are missing a Contributor License Agreement.
+See the [Bots Reference](https://github.com/facebook/react-native/wiki/Bots) to learn more.

+## Pull Request Labels

+* `Merged`: Applied to a closed PR to indicate that its changes have been incorporated into the core repository.
+This label is necessary because pull requests are not merged directly on GitHub.
+Instead, a patch with the PR's changes is imported and queued up for code review.
+Once approved, the result of applying those changes on top of Facebook's internal monorepository gets synced out to GitHub as a new commit.
+GitHub does not attribute that commit back to the original PR, hence the need for a label that communicates the PR's true status.
+* `Blocked on FB`: The PR has been imported, but the changes have not yet been applied.